 3. Shop Online

-Ok, so let your kids work with you, work from a list, all fine and dandy.
-But what about those days where you just have errand after errand after errand and you simply can’t carve out any work time for your business?
-Well the good news is, especially right now, you can’t just aimlessly right around doing errands because most places are closed.
-But for those of you who are still making trips to the stores you could easily swap out those trips with online shopping and delivery.
+Ok, so let your kids work with you, work from a list, is all fine and dandy.
+But what about those days when you just have errand after errand after errand and you simply can’t carve out any work time for your business?
+Well, the good news is, you could easily swap out some of those trips with online shopping and delivery.

 4. Cut Down On Repetitive Tasks

 Don’t look at me like I'm crazy just yet, hear me out.
 You are doing some things throughout your day that simply are unnecessary.
 YES, I said it, you are doing unnecessary tasks multiple times a day.
 I’ve been there, I’ve done it, I've washed my dishes six or seven times a day.

 There were days when I picked up every toy my kid had pulled out when he moved to a new room.
 Tasks that simply didn’t need to happen were simply sucking time away from other things that needed my attention.
 You must learn to cut down on the things that don’t matter throughout your day.
 You learn to put the priority things first and leave all the fluff for later.